 Let it cool for 4-5 seconds.
 Be careful because it is very hot at this stage.

-If you have a candy thermometer, then the temperature of the syrup should be 242° F–248° F
+If you have a candy thermometer, the syrup’s temperature should be 242° F–248° F (116° C–120° C).

 Once the right consistency of the sugar syrup is reached, remove the pan from heat.

-Coat The Shakkarpara
+Coat The Shakarpara

-The syrup will start to crystallize almost immediately after removing the pan from the heat so be a little quick with this step.
+The syrup will start to crystallize almost immediately after removing the pan from the heat, so be a little quick with this step.

 Pro Tips By Neha